vpayno/exercism-workspace/go/atbash-cipher/atbash-doc.md

 func Atbash(plain string) string
 ```

-Atbash returns a simple substitution cipher text\.
-Ciphertext is written out in groups of fixed length\, the traditional group size being 5 letters\, leaving numbers unchanged\, and punctuation is excluded\.
-This is to make it harder to guess things based on word boundaries\.
-All text will be encoded as lowercase letters\.
+Atbash returns a simple substitution cipher text.
+Ciphertext is written out in groups of fixed length, the traditional group size being 5 letters, leaving numbers unchanged, and punctuation is excluded.
+This is to make it harder to guess things based on word boundaries.
+All text will be encoded as lowercase letters.

 <details><summary>Example</summary>
 <p>